dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 EUF-CMA secure.
-There might be, however, other goals in competition with this one, such as backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the ingredient schemes instead of relying on both.
+There might be, however, other goals in competition with this one, such as backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the ingredient schemes instead of relying on both

 ### **Proof Composability**

-Under proof composability, the ingredient algorithms are combined in such a way that it is possible to prove a security reduction from the security properties of hybrid signature scheme to the properties of the respective ingredient signature schemes and, potentially, other building blocks such as hash functions, KDF, etc.  Otherwise an entirely new proof of security is required, and there is a lack of assurance that the combination builds on the
+Under proof composability, the ingredient algorithms are combined in such a way that it is possible to prove a security reduction from the security properties of a hybrid signature scheme to the properties of the respective ingredient signature schemes and, potentially, other building blocks such as hash functions, KDF, etc.  Otherwise an entirely new proof of security is required, and there is a lack of assurance that the combination builds on the